J4n1X/elecSim/README.md

 The dependencies required for NFDE [can be found here](https://github.com/btzy/nativefiledialog-extended?tab=readme-ov-file#linux)

+Download or clone both of these projects into the "include" folder (which must be created).

 The project itself can be compiled using cmake.
 On a command line, navigate into the project directory and use:

 ```cmake . ```